cloud-66-internal/help.cloud66.com/_includes/tutorials/deploy-hooks.md

 # How to use deploy hooks

-To make use of deploy hooks, your stack should have a file called _deploy_hooks.yml_.
+To make use of deploy hooks, your application should have a file called _deploy_hooks.yml_.

 For **Rails/Rack** stacks this file should be present within a folder named _.cloud66_, which is in turn located in the root of your source code.